bashmobarmeg/BashMobarmeg/README.md

 # BashMobarmeg
-## لديك مشروع او عمل وتريد ان تُشهره ؟ انشئ موقعاً له الآن مع BashMobarmeg | Do you have a project or business and want to promote it?
+## Do you have a project or business and want to promote it?
 Create a website for it now with BashMobarmeg.

 <div align="center">